 Staff

-Ralph feels blessed to have been called to serve as the Pastor of Coleman UMC since July of 2022.
-He previously served as the Visitation Pastor for Community United Methodist Church and Wildwood United Methodist Church.
+Jonathan feels blessed to have been called to serve as the Co-Pastor of Coleman UMC since July of 2025.
+He also currently serves as Director of Missions & Outreach at Lake Deaton UMC in The Villages.

 Music